googlearchive/workbox-microsite/src/get-started/npm-script.md

     The next time you run `npm run build`, Workbox uses the JSON file to regenerate the service worker.
-If you need to update the `workbox-cli-config.json`, you can either do it by hand or delte the file rerun the wizard.
+If you need to update the `workbox-cli-config.json`, you can either do it by hand or delete the file rerun the wizard.